hosseinmoein/DataFrame/README.md

 1. Support any type either built-in or user defined without needing new code
 2. Never chase pointers ala `linked lists`, `std::any`, `pointer to base`, ..., including `virtual functions`
-3. Have all column data in continuous memory space.
+3. Have all column data in contiguous memory space.
 Also, be mindful of cache-line aliasing misses between multiple columns
 4. Never use more space than you need ala `unions`, `std::variant`, ...
 5. Avoid copying data as much as possible
 6. Use multi-threading but only when it makes sense